colinw10/huddl-app/README.md

 **Due:** January 24, 2026
 **Branch:** `team-shell`

-> **Note:** Hey, Equipo.
+> **Note:** Hey All.
 These are suggested tasks and assignments.
-If anyone wants to swap roles, take on different work, or has ideas to improve the workflow, let's discuss it!
+If anyone wants to swap roles, take on different work, or has ideas to improve the workflow, let's discuss it.
 I'm also willing to help anyone in any area if necessary, so... feel free.

 ---